Mythois/KurvKompisAppGroupProject/CartMate/backend/README.md

 ### Running it from the root of the project

-To run the backend from the root folder of the project, that is the GoCart folder, you will have to:
+To run the backend from the root folder of the project, that is the CartMate folder, you will have to:

 - cd into the root folder using a terminal
 - run: `npm run back`